peterlevi/ojo/README.md

 `Home` / `End` - go to first/last image or folder `Tab` / `Shift-Tab` - switch focus between files and folders list
 `Enter` - select currently active link
-Press letters directly to quick-filter the images, folders and commands
 `Backspace` - move one folder up
 `Alt-Left` / `Alt-Right` - go back / go forward in history
 `Ctrl +/=` / `Ctrl -` - increase / decrease size of the thumbnails
+`F5` - reload current folder (file changes are not reflected automatically)
 `Ctrl-F5` - refresh/recreate all thumbnails in the current folder

+Press letters directly to quick-filter the images, folders and commands.
+E.g. type `.jpg` to see just JPEG files.
+Or type `date` to focus the `Sort by date` command.
+The filtered view over the images remains if you go into Image mode and start cycling the images.
+Press `Esc` once to clear the filter

 ## Screenshots
 Single image view: